Nematophagous fungus: Ecology

 Some nematophagous fungi produce toxic substances which immobilise nematodes.
 For example, the hypha of the shaggy ink cap (Coprinus comatus) attacks the free-living soil nematode Panagrellus redivivus with a structure known as a spiny ball; this is used to damage the nematode cuticle to enable immobilisation, after which the hypha pierces the skin and digests the contents.

 Most endoparasitic fungi have spores that are attracted to soil nematodes and tend to congregate in the mouth region.
 Having penetrated the cuticle, the hyphae grow throughout the nematode, absorbing its tissues.
 Escape tubes emerge from these and grow through the cuticle, and in due course, further motile spores exit through these, ready to infect other nematodes.
 In other species of fungi, it is conidia rather than spores which are encountered by the nematode and infect it in a similar way.
 In the case of Harposporium anguillulae, the sickle-shaped conidia are ingested by the nematode and lodge in the oesophagus or gut from where they invade the tissues.

-In egg parasitic species, the hypha flattens itself against the egg, the appearance of appressoria indicating that infection is about to take place or has already done so.
-The hypha then pierces the egg and devours the developing juvenile nematode before producing conidiophores and growing on towards nearby eggs.
+In ovoparasitic species, the hypha flattens itself against an egg, appressoria indicating that infection is imminent or underway.
+It then pierces the chorion and devours the embryonic nematode before producing conidiophores and moving on to nearby eggs.